Labour Productivity Measures - Provinces and Territories (Annual)

 The annual provincial program of Canadian Productivity Accounts (CPA) produces annual data on jobs, hours worked, labour compensation and a variety of related variables, such as labour productivity and unit labour cost by province and territory.

 The labour statistics produced by the provincial program of the CPA shed light on the labour market performance of provinces and territories and allow for the construction of provincial and territorial productivity series.
-Provincial and territorial labour statistics are produced by integrating different data sources in order to generate estimates consistent with the Canadian System of National Accounts (CSNA).
-These estimates constitute the benchmark of the quarterly program of the CPA (see record number 5042).
-These labour statistics are used by analysts, policymakers and researchers to assess the provincial and territorial economic performances and their contribution at the national level.
+Provincial and territorial labour statistics are produced by integrating different data sources in order to generate estimates consistent with the Canadian System of National Accounts.
+These estimates constitute the benchmark of the quarterly program of the CPA (see Labour Productivity Measures - National [Quarterly], record number 5042).
+These labour statistics are used by analysts, policymakers and researchers to assess provincial and territorial economic performances and their contribution at the national level.

 - Economic accounts